-The MIDS4 board includes a Status LED and a Status Digital Output Signal that indicate the execution state of the controller.
-The execution conditions that are displayed by the LED and the output signal (if configured) are described in the Status LED and Status Output Signal section.
+The LVCPU board includes a Status LED and a Status Digital Output Signal that indicate the execution state of the controller.
+The execution conditions that are displayed by the LED and the output signal (if configured) are described in Status LED and Status Output Signal.